AthenaCodeFu/nodejs-demo/Part 2/README.md

 #### Proposed Alterations

 It turns out that a lot of those requirements can be fulfilled by making one simple architectural change: use PhantomJS exclusively for all conversion work, and use a persistent phantom subprocess.
 The persistent subprocess can render pages into PDFs as fast as the headless browser can render pages, and the entire browser stack doesn't have to be restarted for every conversion attempt; IPC can be used to hand a running Phantom engine new conversion requests.
 Wkhtmltopdf can be abandoned in favor of Phantom's native PDF conversion functionality.
-Furthermore, this solves the caching issue, since the in-memory static asset cache of PhantomJS will share assets between different pages to be rendered, and only invalidate/discard cache contents when they expire (e.g. due to a `Cache-Control` header) or when PhantomJS shuts down.
+Furthermore, this solves the caching issue, since the in-memory static asset cache of PhantomJS will share assets between different pages to be rendered, and only invalidate/discard cache contents when they expire (e.g. due to a [`Cache-Control`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching?hl=en#cache-control) headedr) or when PhantomJS shuts down.
 PhantomJS has bugs with caching on disk, so it couldn't previously be trusted to persist static content resources onto disk where Wkhtmltopdf could find them.
 Now, however, there's no cache handoff necessary, so in-memory caching can be used.

 Parallelism/simplicity can be solved by using NodeJS for the conversion API service.
 Node is well-suited for this kind of task, but in this particular application it's just a time-saver tool; any language/platform that could asynchronously communicate with subprocesses and run a light HTTP server capable of handling multiple requests in parallel would work for this purpose as well.
 NodeJS also has plenty of robust libraries for communicating with persistent PhantomJS background processes.